iamsumit/sample-go-app/docs/directory.md

 There are couple of directories in this repository and to understand those, lets go one by one.

 - `api`: contains the schema definitions for the applications.
-Currently we are using only `proto` schema for pub/sub integration with [message](../cmd/message/) application, hence the [message.proto](../api/message/message.proto) files is defined in the `../api/message` directory.
+Currently we are using only `proto` schema for pub/sub integration with [message][message] application, hence the [message.proto][messageproto] files is defined in the `../api/message` directory.
 - `build`: mosty contains the docker related configuration and volumes to bind so that container does lose any configuration such as grafana or prometheus.
 - `cmd`: contains the applications that we are creating to explore the microservices and related area.
 - `docs`: contains the documentations such as this document to explain different parts of the repository.